marcelrienks/PieceOfCake.Web-Services-Data/README.md

 Used to update the entire graph tree of a context model, including relations

 ## DEVELOPMENT: ##
-* Create Management of Members
+* Create Management of Users
 * Create Authentication layer
 * Look and Feel
 * Manage Projects